|

 16.9 volts peak output.
 That number multiplied by the maximum current

-and works only in cooler climates.
-As cell temperature increases, the
+works only in cooler climates.
+As cell temperature increases, the panel

-panel voltage drops; any fewer than 36 cells wont' get the voltage
+voltage drops; any fewer than 36 cells wont' get the voltage high

-high enough to do a full charge.
-Stay away from self- regulating panels,
+enough to do a full charge.
+Stay away from self- regulating panels, as

-as their fewer cells limit their voltage; when they heat up, they're
+their fewer cells limit their voltage; when they heat up, they're too

-too low to charge to the max.
-Be sure to always use a separate regulator
+low to charge to the max.
+Be sure to always use a separate regulator to

 of an ammeter coming off the panel will show amps going to the battery,